-Moist, fragrant and delicate Vegan Almond Cake with a pop of lemon flavour.
-Made with almond flour it is naturally gluten-free and vegan, and quite possibly the easiest cake you'll ever make.
+Super moist, fragrant and delicate Vegan Almond Cake with delicious lemon and olive oil flavour.
+Made with almond flour, it is naturally gluten-free and vegan, and quite possibly the easiest cake you'll ever make.
+It's got a soft, very moist, almost pudding texture and is excellent served on its own, but also great dressed up for dessert with fresh berries, fruit compote or poached pears, and some dairy-free cream, custard or whipped vegan ricotta!

 2tablespoonspowdered sugar, for dusting the cake once cool